-Ondansetron is used in the treatment of nausea/vomiting; gastroenteritis; alcohol dependence; nausea/vomiting, chemotherapy induced; obsessive compulsive disorder (and more), and belongs to the drug class 5HT3 receptor antagonists.
+Ondansetron is used in the treatment of nausea/vomiting; gastroenteritis; alcohol dependence; obsessive compulsive disorder; nausea/vomiting, chemotherapy induced (and more), and belongs to the drug class 5HT3 receptor antagonists.
 There is no proven risk in humans during pregnancy.
-Ondansetron 8 mg is not subject to the Controlled Substances Act.
+Ondansetron 8 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 8 mg